Service

 - Ask everyone, not just clients you expect to be happy — review-gating violates Google’s policy.

-- Never offer value (gift cards, premium credits) in exchange for a review.
+- Never offer value (gift cards, premium credits) in exchange for a review — Google’s guidelines class incentivized reviews as “fake & misleading content” that is “strictly prohibited.”

 - Do not script what a client says about a specific Medicare plan; CMS rules govern that language.